root-project/web/manual/roofit/index.md

 toc_sticky: true
 ---

-RROT provides with the RooFit library a toolkit for modeling the expected distribution of events in a physics analysis.
+ROOT provides with the RooFit library a toolkit for modeling the expected distribution of events in a physics analysis.